 Jet 414458 HVBS-56M 5-by-6-Inch 1/2 HP Horizontal/Vertical Bandsaw

-OK, OK, we cheated—this isn’t exactly sub-$500.
-However, if you’re willing to stretch your budget just a touch higher, this metal cutting band saw from Jet is a wonder of engineering for the price.
+If you’re willing to stretch your budget just a touch higher, this metal cutting band saw from Jet is a wonder of engineering for the price.

 It’s a variable speed saw and comes from the factory with a carbon steel blade that’s sure to make short work of any metal you might need to cut.
 Once you add in the added functionality of being able to used both horizontally and vertically, it’s a clear winner (see full specs) as long as you’re not averse to making sure to keep it lubricated on occasion.
-Sometimes, if you really want the best band saw under $500, you just gotta shell out the extra 50 or so bucks.
+Sometimes, if you really want the best band saw under $500, you just gotta shell out some extra bucks.

 What to Look for in Your Band Saw